NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 **Throws:**
 - **TenantNotDefinedException** when no tenant has been informed.
-- **NoRouteLoadedExceptio**n when no route has been loaded.
+- **NoRouteLoadedExceptio** when no route has been loaded.
 - **RouteAlreadyStartedException** when the route has already been started.
-- **NetworkErrorException** when it was not possible to establish communication with the server. <br>
+- **NetworkErrorException** when it was not possible to establish communication with the server.
 <br>

-> **Note**: This may be due to a communication error, lack of connectivity, or when the server is down.<br>
+> **Note**: Communication errors, lack of connectivity, or when the server is down may cause **NetworkErrorException**.

 ##### **Flow**

 ###### Success Scenario 1 - Successfully start route

-- It is called **DoxHutEngine.startRoute** successfully.<br>
+- **DoxHutEngine.startRoute** is called successfully.<br>

 **Requirements:**
-- It must be able to communicate with the server.
+- Communication with the server.
-- The driver must have loaded the route previously.
+- The driver must have previously loaded the route.
-- The driver must not have started the route previously.<br>
+- The route could not have been previously started.<br>

 ###### Failure Scenario 1 - Network error

-- It is called **DoxHutEngine.startRoute** then **NetworkErrorException**.<br>
+- **DoxHutEngine.startRoute** is called, then **NetworkErrorException* is thrown.<br>

 **Requirements:**
-- It must be able to communicate with the server.<br>
+- Communication with the server.<br>

 ###### Failure Scenario 2 - No route loaded

-- It is called **DoxHutEngine.startRoute** then **NoRouteLoadedException**.<br>
+- **DoxHutEngine.startRoute** is called, then **NoRouteLoadedException** is thrown.<br>

 **Requirements:**
-- It must be able to communicate with the server.
+- Communication with the server.
-- The driver must not have loaded the route previously.<br>
+- The driver must have not previously loaded the route.<br>

 ###### Failure Scenario 3 - Route already started

-- It is called **DoxHutEngine.startRoute** then **RouteAlreadyStartedException**.<br>
+- **DoxHutEngine.startRoute** is called, then **RouteAlreadyStartedException** is thrown.<br>

 **Requirements:**
-- It must be able to communicate with the server.
+- Communication with the server.
-- The driver must have loaded the route previously.
+- The driver must have previously loaded the route.
-- The driver must not have started the route previously.<br>
+- The route could not have bee previously started.<br>

 ##### **Acceptance Criteria**

-- Verify if the route status changes to **STARTED** after executing the start route action.
+- Verify whether the route status changes to **STARTED** after executing the start route action.
-- Verify if any other route changes its status to **STARTED** after the execution of this action.
+- Verify whether any other route changes its status to **STARTED** after execunting this action.
-- Verify that this method uses the **Request Queue** properly.<br>
+- Verify whether this method uses the **Request Queue** correclty.<br>

 ### Complete Route